jvolkening/r-mstherm/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jvolkening/r-mstherm/badge.svg?branch=master)](https://coveralls.io/github/jvolkening/r-mstherm?branch=master)

-**MSTherm** is an R package to aid in modeling and analyzing mass-spectrometry-based protein melting data.
+**MSTherm** is an R package to aid in modeling and analyzing mass spectrometry-based protein melting data.
 Quantitative data is imported and normalized and thermal behavior is modeled at the protein level.
-Functions exist for visualization, exploratory analysis, and analsysis of melting temperature shifts.
+Methods exist for normalization, visualization, exploratory analysis, and data export.

 Installation
 ------------